favonia/cloudflare-ddns/docs/design/features/domain-input-normalization.markdown

 ### Information Needed for Diagnostics

-For each accepted compatibility normalization, record whether leading dots or extra trailing dots were removed and produce one diagnostic, subject to the rejection rules below.
+For each accepted compatibility normalization, record whether leading dots or extra trailing dots were removed.
 Keep this metadata separate from the canonical configuration value.
+When the setting is accepted, report one diagnostic per normalization occurrence.
+When fatal errors are present, apply the warning tradeoff in [Configuration Design](../core/configuration-design.markdown#diagnostics).

 Preserve the information needed to explain each accepted normalization: